tsnellgrove/dark_castle3/doc/to_do.md

 *** NEW PUZZLE IDEAS ***

 Misc:
+- maybe, in DC2, before the ball, the princess is missing (hiding from evil prince) and is diguised as a black cat that burt needs to befriend?
 - it would be cool to have an invisibility cloak / spell (probably need to keep it short term / contained)
 - Dragon is bored because it has read every book in the library - need to find a new book to interest it
 - Ferret is named Bartleby